floydhub/floyd-docs/docs/guides/jobs/installing_dependencies.md

 !!! important

-    Installing a different `Tensorflow` or `PyTorch` version from the one provided by the environment can break the existing environment and cause reproducibility issue.
+    Installing a different `TensorFlow` or `PyTorch` version from the one provided by the environment can break the existing environment and cause reproducibility issue.
 Be careful!

 #### Notes